-Some people say that you need one in order to become a bartender whereas other’s claim that they’re a waste of time.
+Some people say that you need one in to be a professional bartender, whereas other’s claim that they’re a waste of time.
 Or worse, that bartending certifications are a complete scam.

 Part of what makes it confusing is that bartending licenses often comes under the guise of different names.
 Alcohol awareness programs, responsible service of alcohol programs, liquor service licenses, alcohol service licenses, RSA, and TIPS, are all different labels for what is most often called a bartending license.

 But the main reason why there’s so much confusion is because they’re often mistaken for a bartending certificate that bartending schools award their students upon graduation.
 And to make matters worse, some of these bartending schools require their students to get their bartending license as a part their program so they can graduate in the first place!

 So yes, the whole subject has become incredibly confusing.
 Hopefully, this article will help shed some light.

 A bartending license is a license that indicates that you’ve passed a responsible service of liquor-serving program certified by the state’s government.
 You don’t receive any bartending training per se throughout these programs.
 Instead, you learn about the dangers of alcohol, the liquor laws in your country, state and city, and how to serve alcohol more responsibly.

 These programs should also teach you how to identify fake IDs, how to tell if someone is intoxicated, and how to cut someone off.

 At the end of it, you’ll be a licensed bartender and allowed to legally tend the bar in your state & country.
 They’re easy to pass, they’re inexpensive to get, and they take less than a day to complete (usually around 4 hours).

 On the other hand, a bartending certification is a certificate that bartending schools award their students upon completion of their programs.
 It’s nothing more than a piece of paper and it’s more like a participation award than anything – i.e. they mean nothing to industry professionals.